microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 ## Consequences

-The consequences outlined below may be areas of improvement for our application.
+The consequences outlined below may be future areas of improvement for our application.

+1. This design does not allow flexibility for schema definition.
+Reference [adr](./02-data-schema-strategy.md#option3-defining-data-schema-via-deployment)
-1. This ingest design does not store the originally ingested data by each member.
+2. This design does not store the originally ingested data by each member.
 Rather, the ingest api has the responsibility of storing a `ReconciledRecord`.
 This may cause a number of issues:
    - There is no way to audit and members/users cannot see the original data they ingested.
 Is this a concern?
    - By only storing the `ReconciledRecord`, we make updating or removal of a key for a particular member harder.
 Is the data immutable?
    - When we create a report on the reconciled data, members/users will only receive a report on the keys they submitted.
 By using the `ReconciledRecord`, we will have to check the values for each key.
-2. This design does not allow flexibility for schema definition.
-Reference [adr](./02-data-schema-strategy.md#option3-defining-data-schema-via-deployment)

-We need to talk to our Product Owner to determine whether or not data ingested is immutable or if auditing is a concern.
-We also need to test how expensive creating a report is based on our `ReconciledRecord` model.
+We need to talk to our Product Owner to determine if the data ingested is immutable and/or if auditing is a concern.
+We also need to see how expensive creating a report is given our `ReconciledRecord` model.